Menu

 Welcome to your child's first year at school!

-Each morning we have a healthy fruit snack.
-If you would like your child to have milk during this time, please inform the office.
 Please could you provide your child with a named water bottle, which can be refilled each day at school.
-Your child needs named wellington boots that can be left in school in our boot box.
+Your child needs a named coat and wellington boots that can be left in school in our boot box.
 This means that they can use the sand pit and mud kitchen as well as the rest of our outdoor area, especially on rainy days!

 We will be setting up Tapestry this week so please look out for your confirmation email to verify your account so you can start seeing your child's learning journey.

-If you have any questions or concerns about your child or their learning, please see me at the start or end of the day.
 I am delighted to be teaching your child this year and cannot wait to introduce them to the foundation stage at Micklem Primary School.

 Kind regards,